By Dr. Jim Dahle, WCI Founder

 #2 Insurance Issues

-- Mentioned a few divorce-related situational depression issues resolved in the past on a disability insurance application
+- Divorce-related situational depression issues resolved in the past impacting a disability insurance application.
+[EDITOR'S NOTE: This was mentioned multiple times]

 Well, no one said they wished they'd bought more life insurance.
 Of course, there's a real survivorship bias there.
 All those dead guys who should have bought more aren't here to tell us.
 Buy plenty of the insurance you need and avoid the insurance you don't.